brainglobe/brainglobe.github.io/docs/source/external-tools.md

-# Software built by others
+# Software built by the community

 Tools like the [BrainGlobe Atlas API](/documentation/bg-atlasapi/index) were developed to help establish a community of developers creating interoperable tools.
 The BrainGlobe core developers have created a number of such tools